-ICE nabs dozens of illegal immigrants with record of child sex offenses after release by sanctuary cities
+ICE nabs dozens of illegal immigrants with record of child sex offenses, as director slams sanctuary cities

-Acting Immigration and Customs Enforcement (ICE) Director Matthew Albence warned of the dangers posed by sanctuary cities on Thursday, revealing a recent ICE operation that nabbed dozens of illegal immigrants with a record of child sex offenses who had been released by the liberal jurisdictions.
+Acting Immigration and Customs Enforcement (ICE) Director Matthew Albence on Thursday revealed a recent ICE operation nabbed dozens of illegal immigrants with a record of child sex offenses, as he railed against the dangers of "sanctuary cities" he said put public safety at risk.

 “It’s time to publicly call out those who have put politics over public safety, those who make our communities less secure, who create safe havens in which criminal aliens and gangs are allowed to flourish and can victimize innocent people with impunity,” he said in a White House briefing, surrounded by sheriffs and other law enforcement officials.